Famous fast food logos: Fast food restaurant logos and brands

 Arby's Logo

 Among American sandwich chains, Arby’s holds a special place, especially for those who prefer premium meats like turkey, beef, and steak.
-The mere mention of the name stirs the culinary imagination, and the brand’s recognizable logo plays an important role in this.
+The mere mention of the name stirs the culinary imagination, and the brand’s recognizable logo plays an important role.

 Arby’s corporate style is based on an uncomplicated and effective emblem.
-It is a word mark with serifs, emphasizing the authority and longevity of the brand in the market.
+It is a word mark with serifs, emphasizing the brand’s authority and longevity in the market.
 Above this font is a clear outline of a cowboy hat.

 The cowboy hat is not just a random design element; it points to the brand’s offerings.
 It subtly hints at rustic, authentic, and hearty cuisine reminiscent of the vast American plains and the rugged life of cowboys.
-It is this emblematic design detail – the cowboy hat – that has long been a consistent part of Arby’s brand, reinforcing its heritage and consumer trust.
+The cowboy hat’s emblematic design detail has long been a consistent part of Arby’s brand, reinforcing its heritage and consumer trust.

 Jack in the Box